Basement flooding: Tips to protect your home during the spring thaw

 Talk to your broker

-Aside from taking precautionary measures, it’s also important to prepare for the worst-case scenario when it comes to your insurance coverage.
+Aside from taking precautionary measures to prevent basement flooding or preventing water damage from spring thaw overall, preparing for the worst-case scenario regarding your insurance coverage is also important.
 Talk to your broker about what types of water damage are covered under your policy and what coverage limits may be available to you — because there’s more than one type of flood…

 For example, a flood could result from river or lake overflow entering the home through doors or windows.
-It could also be a result of a sewer backup caused by that overflow.
+It could also result from of a sewer backup caused by that overflow.
 Or, a flood could result from a severe rainstorm that causes surface water to enter the home.

 As ICLR points out, “trying to make a claim after you have suffered water damage is not a good way to find out that you don’t have the proper coverage, or that overland flooding is uninsurable.”